Refugee: Refugee camp

 A refugee camp is a place built by governments or NGOs (such as the Red Cross) to receive refugees, internally displaced persons or sometimes also other migrants.
 It is usually designed to offer acute and temporary accommodation and services and any more permanent facilities and structures often banned.
 People may stay in these camps for many years, receiving emergency food, education and medical aid until it is safe enough to return to their country of origin.
 There, refugees are at risk of disease, child soldier and terrorist recruitment, and physical and sexual violence.
 There are estimated to be 700 refugee camp locations worldwide.

 Urban refugee

 Not all refugees who are supported by the UNHCR live in refugee camps.
-A significant number, actually more than half, live in urban settings, such as the ~60,000 Iraqi refugees in Damascus (Syria), and the ~30,000 Sudanese refugees in Cairo (Egypt).
+A significant number, more than half, live in urban settings, such as the ~60,000 Iraqi refugees in Damascus (Syria), and the ~30,000 Sudanese refugees in Cairo (Egypt).